SWEET JOE PIE

 Sow at any time of year in punnets indoors / or scatter in garden spring or autumn.

-INDOORS: Sow in punnets on surface of good quality seed raising mix.
+Sow indoors for quick plants & early flowers: Sow in punnets on surface of good quality seed raising mix.

 Then press the seeds gently into surface to ensure good contact.